- Part of

 - Select ‘Chat settings’ and then toggle the ‘Enable filtering in chat’ to on.

-You can report and block users who may be bothering you or behaving inappropriately on the platform.
+Users can report and block other users who may be bothering them or behaving inappropriately on the platform.

 To block another user: